by Diane Roberts | November 15, 2021

-The Sunshine State ladies in politics, news and books you ought to know
+The Sunshine State ladies in politics, news and books bringing change to the state

 I don’t know about you, but I’m tired of my native state always being identified with Florida Man.
 Sure, no one can resist reading about that nude Jacksonville guy who stole a police car and crashed it in the woods off I-10, or that guy (not nude) who threw an alligator onto the roof of a Daytona Beach bar to “teach it a lesson”—not to be confused with that guy who threw an alligator into the Wendy’s drive-thru window in Loxahatchee—and, most famous of all, that tangerine senior citizen in Palm Beach who thinks he’s still president of the United States.
 But surely we have more to offer than people who are crazier than a Raid-sprayed roach.

 I say let’s talk about Florida Woman instead.
 Not the female iteration of Florida Man; not a woman like the one who tried to make a bomb in a Tampa Walmart or the one who vandalized an Ocala Outback Steakhouse while buck-naked.
 I mean a completely different flavor of Florida Woman.
 This state may be famous for folks who are a few sandwiches short of a picnic, but Florida is home to many women who should be admired, emulated, even voted for; women who transcend the state’s febrile eccentricity, women who never get in the newspaper for getting naked, women you never have to post bail for.
 In short: women who Floridians should be proud to know.
 You’ll have your own favorites, but here are my picks.